faenrandir/a_careful_examination/documents/second_coming/failed_second_coming_predictions.md

 ### Acknowledgments and Notes

-Several references to were taken from a compilation by George D. Speer Sr. recorded [here](https://github.com/Second-Coming/second-coming/blob/e5b01a26ec71aa5152fe931759222cb4b0b42c2e/second.md).
+Several references were taken from a compilation by George D. Speer Sr. recorded [here](https://github.com/Second-Coming/second-coming/blob/e5b01a26ec71aa5152fe931759222cb4b0b42c2e/second.md).
 Some were brought to my attention by reddit user japanesepiano.

 I have gone back to find links to original documents and LDS Church hosted content where possible.